richieclark33/richieclark33/README.md

 I grew up in NW Iowa in a small town of about 5000.
 While there was less to do than a large city, it gave me the opportunity to try and do a lot of different things.
 Because of that, generally I enjoy conversations about most things - just not seafood.

-I have 2 (and a 3rd on the way) kids - girl, boy, girl.
+I have 3 kids - girl (6ish), boy (4ish), girl (3 months-ish).
 I've learned a lot and who I am more because of them.
 I love spending time with them and seeing them grow.
 I am married and have been with my wife since high school.

 I was fortunate to start programming at a company I loved working for right out of college in 2010.
 They helped shape some opinions and helped make clear where my best skills are and where I fall short.